 When a plant bears the common name of bitterkambro it is certain that the bitterness of its caudex has been tasted many times; gaining this knowledge involved plant destruction.
 Another common name, pylgif (arrow poison), confirms the sap to be one of the ingredients of San hunter arrow poison; more plant destruction.

 The paradox of ingesting as well as poisoning is encountered repeatedly among the uses of South African indigenous plants.
 Be sure to know what you’re doing, is the ubiquitous caveat.
-And be assured that A. oleifolium, as so many other plants bearing poison, features widely in the traditional medicine of local people; still more plant destruction.
+And be assured that A. oleifolium, as so many other plants bearing poison, paradoxically features widely in the traditional medicine of local people; still more plant destruction.

-A powdery product derived from the A. oleifolium tuber is used in treating snake bite and scorpion sting.
-While you’re at it, add some fevers for which it has been used and don’t forget the stomach aches.
-All medical practices include some experimentation as every individual is unique, after all!
-Better try something more instead of letting the patient die; a feature of best practices that does not always work.
+A powdery product derived from the tuber is used in treating snake bite and scorpion sting.
+While we’re at it, add some fevers for which this plant has been used.
+And don’t forget the stomach aches.

-People living off the land learn lots of stuff.
-The school fees are forgotten long before the old wives’ tales.
-And the wonders of results based upon a sample of one can be so compelling when one is cornered (Van Rooyen and Van Rooyen, 2019; Frandsen, 2017; iNaturalist; http://www.llifle.com; https://worldofsucculents.com).
+And the desperately prayed for results, based upon a hearsay sample of one can be so compelling when one is cornered (Van Rooyen and Van Rooyen, 2019; Frandsen, 2017; iNaturalist; http://www.llifle.com; https://worldofsucculents.com).